liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/01-enabling-assets-at-the-service-layer/02-handling-assets-at-the-entry-service-layer.markdown

 Excellent!
 You've asset-enabled your guestbook and guestbook entry entities at the service layer.
-Your next step is to implement asset renderers for these entities so that they can be fully integrated into @product@'s asset framework.
+Your next step is to implement asset renderers for these entities so they can be fully integrated into @product@'s asset framework.
 Every asset needs an asset renderer class so the Asset Publisher portlet can display it.